United Kingdom·December 30 2022

 Wild Sauna York

 Connect to yourself and the elements.
-Detoxify , relax and feel amazing with sauna and cold dips at Poolbridge Farm near York.BOOK NOW
+Detoxify , relax and feel amazing with sauna and cold dips at Poolbridge Farm near York.SOLD OUT

 Enjoy a wood fired Finnish sauna in nature right on the water at Poolbridge Farm.
 Sauna has a whole list of significant benefits for the mind body and soul.
 Coupled with a cold plunge in wild swimming lakes these benefits are amplified!
 We meet, take a seat and relax in the sauna in the stunning surroundings.
 When you are suitably warmed up you can gently take to the water.
 You will leave this experience feeling super relaxed, rejuvenated, energized and with a new love for nature and sauna!
 Please note the water dip is optional and at your own discretion and risk.

 We create a safe space for you to surrender, relax and feel into the experience.